WojciechMatuszewski/programming-notes/aws-stuff.md

 * to specify **launch parameters of EC2** you can use **launch templates**.
 This allow you to specify **some configuration** for an EC2 like **security groups, AMI ids and such** .

 - you **can add/change** existing **IAM instance role** on a **running instance**

+#### Hibernation

+- you can hibernate an instance.
+The **hibernation process is moving RAM data to EBS**.
+There are requirements for this to work
+  1. Your instance cannot be a part of ASG or ECS.
+You can always suspend ASG or move given instance into maintance mode.
+  2. Your **root volume has to be EBS**
+  3. The **EBS volume has to be large enough**

+* you **cannot enable hibernation on a existing instance**.
+You have to tick a box during the creation.

 #### Instance Profiles / Roles